Carmakers and the United Auto Workers are talking. No signs of a breakthrough to end the strike

-The United Auto Workers and Detroit’s Big Three carmakers resumed talks aimed at ending a strike, and under the threat that the walkout could soon spread.
+The United Auto Workers and Detroit’s Big Three carmakers resumed talks aimed at ending a strike now in its fourth day, and under the threat that the walkout could soon spread.

 Stellantis said it resumed negotiations with the union Monday and described the talks as “constructive.”
 A spokesman for General Motors said representatives of the company and the United Auto Workers also were continuing to negotiate.